 On May 13, 2013, the Wild lost their first and only game during the 2013 Robertson Cup Championship Tournament to the Amarillo Bulls 5-0 during the Robertson Cup championship game in Frisco, TX.
 On January 19, 2013, USA Hockey approved the transfer of the Wenatchee Wild from the NAHL to the British Columbia Hockey League (BCHL) for the 2013–14 season.
 However, on May 14, 2013, the Wild announced they would instead relocate the franchise to Hidalgo, Texas and play as the Rio Grande Valley Killer Bees of the NAHL.

 The move to the BCHL has been a positive one on every front.
 Fans have raved about the increased level of play.
 The travel demands are far more favorable with the average road trip on the bus being just over 6 hours, and many closer to 4 hours.
-The 2016-17 season marks the ninth year of Wenatchee Wild hockey.
+In the Wild’s second season in the BCHL, they recorded their best regular season in team history, going 45-9-4 and winning the BCHL’s Ron Boileau Memorial Trophy for having the top record in the league.
+The 2017-18 season marks the ten year anniversary of Wenatchee Wild hockey.